National Alliance for a Free and Autonomous Mozambique

-The National Alliance for a Free and Autonomous Mozambique (Aliança Nacional para um Moçambique Livre e Autónomo; ANAMOLA) is a political party in Mozambique formed during the aftermath of the 2024-2025 Mozambican protests by opposition leader Venâncio Mondlane after the ruling FRELIMO party was alleged to have rigged the 2024 Mozambican general election.
+The National Alliance for a Free and Autonomous Mozambique (Aliança Nacional para um Moçambique Livre e Autónomo; ANAMOLA) is a political party in Mozambique.
+It was formed during the aftermath of the 2024–2025 Mozambican protests by opposition leader Venâncio Mondlane after the ruling FRELIMO party was alleged to have rigged the 2024 Mozambican general election.

 Background

-Mozambique fought a long and protracted guerilla war against the Portugese for their independence.
-The leading militant faction that fought in this war was the Mozambique Liberation Front (FRELIMO), a Marxist-Leninist group aligned with the Soviet Union who turned the country into a Communist one-party state once in power.
-Shortly after the war for independence ended in September 1974, a civil war began in May of 1977 led by the Mozambican National Resistance (RENAMO), a broad coalition of anti-communists, which lasted until 1992.
+Mozambique fought a protracted guerrilla war against the Portuguese for independence.
+The leading militant faction that fought in this war was the Mozambique Liberation Front (FRELIMO), a Marxist-Leninist group aligned with the Soviet Union which turned the country into a communist one-party state once in power.
+Shortly after the war for independence ended in September 1974, a civil war began in May 1977 led by the Mozambican National Resistance (RENAMO), a broad coalition of anti-communists, which lasted until 1992.

-As part of the Rome General Peace Accords, which ended the civil war, FRELIMO agreed to legalize RENAMO and other political parties to hold free elections, however, has routinely rigged these post-civil war elections in their favor, "winning" the 1994 election with 53% of the vote, the 1999 election with 52%, the 2004 election with 63%, the 2009 election with 75%, and the 2014 election with 57%, the last of which caused RENAMO to restart their insurgency, arguing that the ceasefire was null and void if FRELIMO was just going to rig every election to ensure that RENAMO remained out of power.
+As part of the Rome General Peace Accords, which ended the civil war, FRELIMO agreed to legalize RENAMO and other political parties to hold free elections.
+However, it has routinely rigged these post-civil war elections in its favor, "winning" the 1994 election with 53% of the vote, the 1999 election with 52%, the 2004 election with 63%, the 2009 election with 75%, and the 2014 election with 57%.
+The last of these results caused RENAMO to restart its insurgency, arguing that the ceasefire was null and void if FRELIMO was going to rig every election to ensure that RENAMO remained out of power.
 This second civil war also ended in RENAMO's defeat in 2021 as FRELIMO went on to 'win' the 2019 election with 73% of the vote.